freeCodeCamp/chapter/docs/how-to-open-a-pull-request.md

       your PR's description, append the keyword `closes` and #xxxx (where xxxx is the issue number).
 Example: `closes #1337`.
 This tells GitHub to automatically close the existing issue, if the PR is accepted and merged.

+You have successfully created a PR.
+Congratulations! :tada: